 Honywood School is committed to striving for 100% attendance, which is achieved by many learners in our school.
 The school regards attendance and punctuality of all learners as a priority.
 Our learners should aim to attend school regularly and punctually, on every day that the school is open, in order to maximise their educational achievement and social development.

 What to do if your child is absent from school

-If the learner is too unwell to attend school, a parent/carer must inform the school on the first day of absence by 8:30am.
+If the learner is too unwell to attend school, a parent/carer must inform the school each day of absence by 8:30am.
 This will allow the register to be marked with an authorised absence.
-The school can be notified by a telephone call to the attendance line 01376 561 231, option1, or attendance e-mail firstname.lastname@example.org.
+The school can be notified by a telephone call to the attendance line 01376 561 231, option1, or attendance e-mail email@example.com.
 If a reason for absence is not received , a text via In Touch or a call home will take place during the school day.